INCA Internet

-INCA Internet Corporation (잉카인터넷), also known as nProtect, is a corporation which sells computer software.
+INCA Internet Corporation, also known as nProtect, is a corporation which sells computer software.
 INCA Internet was founded by Young Heum Joo, the current CEO and President of INCA Internet, in 2000.
 It offers anti-virus, anti-spyware, game security, and unified corporate security.
 It is headquartered in Seoul, Republic of Korea.

-Company Overview
+Company overview

 INCA Internet is an information security company based in Republic of Korea, and develops the 'nProtect' line of computer security products.
 Young Heum Joo founded the company on January 31, 2000, and is currently the CEO and President.
 The company currently holds more than 70% of the market share of information security for Korean financial institutions and more than 90% of game portal security.
 It is a public company limited by shares, Young Hem Joo being the largest stockholder, followed by JAIC from Japan and MeesPierson from the Netherlands.
 Other major investors include JAIC, Japan's largest independent venture capital firm, and KDB (Korea Development Bank).

-The main business areas of INCA Internet include online PC security services for financial institutions, internet business corporations, and online game corporations among others, online game security solutions, a united PC security solution for corporate internal security and a B2C business such as an online Anti-Virus for normal internet users.
+The main business areas of INCA Internet include online PC security services for financial institutions, internet business corporations, and online game corporations, among others; online game security solutions, a united PC security solution for corporate internal security and a B2C business such as an online Anti-Virus for normal internet users.